-Community & Southern Holdings, Inc. Notes to Consolidated Financial Statements For the Years Ended December 31, 2014 and 2013
+Community & Southern Holdings, Inc. Notes to Consolidated Financial Statements For the Years Ended December 31, 2014 and 2013 (In thousands of dollars, except share data)

 Other Comprehensive Income

 Other comprehensive income is defined as the change in shareholders' equity during the period from transactions and other events and circumstances from nonowner sources.
 Accumulated other comprehensive income includes the reclassification for realized gains and losses from investment securities sales during the period, the unrealized holding gains and losses from investment securities available-for-sale and the amortization of unrealized gains on investment securities transferred from available-for-sale to held-to-maturity.